 - The internal side of public relations can take an organizational communication course or study training methods with faculty who are experts in each of these areas.

 You’re also able to gain hands-on experience in our award-winning student television and radio programs, and you can write for our student newspaper.
 You will obtain skills that set you apart in your career.

-In UA's internship program you can fulfill either 3 or 6 credit hours while gaining hands-on experience in a real workplace.
+You will fulfill either 3 or 6 credit hours while gaining hands-on experience in a real workplace.
 You can choose to intern in nearly any department at any type of organization where communication and creativity are recognized.

 PUBLIC RELATIONS COURSES

 At UA, our core public relations courses create opportunities for students to collaborate in teams, work with clients and design PR campaigns.
 This hands-on experience helps students learn to work together in a group, communicate with a client, review and evaluate case studies from notable PR campaigns, and create portfolio materials.

 We also have an active Public Relations Student Society of America (PRSSA) chapter that gives students increased exposure to the profession, provides extensive educational resources and enables members to make valuable contacts through networking opportunities.

 Our faculty members prepare you to become a public relations professional through innovative courses that teach written and verbal communication skills for the successful practice of strategic public relations.

 Our public relations students gain practical experience crafting public relations messages through strategies and tactics applied in the context of PR campaigns.
 Students also master how to foster mutually beneficial relationships between clients and their audiences.
 Coursework is designed to develop a broad scope of awareness and skills that can help an organization achieve its mission and goals.

 Our faculty members are constantly updating course offerings so the classroom experience reflects trends in a profession.
 Our social media courses allow students to create campaigns for actual clients and to help with portfolio development.